NiklasElsaesser/FaceBias/README.md

 Since the labeling is done via the file structure and not with a labeling tool, the manual work is reduced.
 Below a picture of the implemented file structure.
 <img src="drawio/Unbenanntes%20Diagramm.drawio-2.png" alt="Description of the image" height="300">

-In the [FaceBias](FaceBias.ipynb) file under step 4 is the actual code, used to label the pictures.

-To load and prepare the data [FaceBias](FaceBias.ipynb) in step 4 get pictures get read into the code and resized for an uniform data format.
+In the [FaceBias](FaceBias.ipynb) file under step 4 is the actual code, used to load, prepare and label the pictures.
+The pictures get read into the code and resized for an uniform data format.

 #### TensorFlow
 Created by the Google Brain Team TensorFlow ended up as an open source project.
 By now it is one of the most famous libraries in the machine learning community.[6]
 It is important to remark that pure TensorFlow is usually not used anymore, but rather used in combination with Keras.
 Keras uses code that relies on data from several family surveys to determine the risk of delivery.
 [7]